MohamadMastanKhan/A-Secure-Searchable-Encryption-Framework-using-critical-cloud-storage-devices/README.md

 This project is a Java-based web application that implements a secure searchable encryption framework for privacy-critical cloud storage services.
 It allows users to store encrypted data on the cloud while enabling efficient keyword-based search without compromising security.

+This project was successfully completed as part of an academic requirement and certified by Manac Software Private Limited.

 📂 Project Structure

 Secure-Searchable-Encryption/